PlanBolivia.com residency made simple

 • Introductions to vetted tax, legal, and accounting professionals.

-• Support with practical setup like banking, utilities, and registrations.
+• Support with practical setup: banking, utilities, phone contracts, driver's license steps, registrations, and more.

 • Guidance and local insight on land, property, and investment opportunities.